-SILENCE OF THE TIDES is a cinematic portrait for cinema about the largest tidal wetland in the world, The Wadden Sea.
+Silence of the Tides is a cinematic portrait of the largest tidal wetlands in the world, the Wadden Sea.